Non-Spatial Geodataprocessing#

 Add field#

 The information within a vector layer can be accessed through its attribute table, and it can be enhanced by introducing new fields to this table.
-These additional fields may be derived from calculations, as exemplified in the following case, where population density is computed to provide deeper insights into spatial population distribution.
+These additional fields may be derived from calculations, as exemplified in the following case, where population density is computed to provide deeper insights into spatial population distributions.

 Attention